developersCradle/java-web-dev-soap-rest-api/README.md

 [Homepage of Maker](https://sdkbridge.com/).

-If the content sparked :fire: your interest, please consider buying the course and start learning :book:
+If the content sparked :fire: your interest, please consider buying the course and start learning :book:.

 <!--
 Linkedin puts this shit front, when clicking from private mode x(.
 Need to put this to make jump working every case